Learn How to Use Next Generation Digital Workers to Optimize Your Chatbots For an Incredible Customer Experience

 Digital workers do so much more than just provide answers.
 They solve customer problems – without the massive amounts of data training required for simplistic chatbots.
 Using simple data integration, long-term memory, and a pre-built context for the industry, digital workers are able to combine datasets with artificial intelligence to more closely mimic the human interaction.

-By removing the heavy lifting of entity training, businesses can focus on serving the entire customer journey – from awareness to retention.
+By removing the heavy lifting of chatbot entity training, businesses can focus on serving the entire customer journey – from awareness to retention.

 When they engage in a chat, customers should be able to solve for any number of use cases: store locations and hours, returns from item identification to printing a label, policy questions, product recommendations, WIZMO, and the like.
 And as long as users are logged in, all the interactions will be completely contextual.